Teen Traffic Safety Projects

 U R The Key To A Safe Ride – Contract Activity

-The Florida Teen Safe Driving Coalition encourages safe driving behavior at all times!
-We also know that parents are the number one influencer for safe driving behavior.
-This campaign will ask students and their parents to sign a safe driving contract, promising to always drive safely.
+The Florida Teen Safe Driving Coalition encourages safe driving behavior at all times.
+We also know that parents are the number one influence on teen driving habits.
+This campaign invites students and their parents to sign a safe driving contract, pledging to always drive safely.

 Medium Level Projects